evydsg/CodeAcademy_Python/README.md

 ### Every Three Numbers
 #### Overview
 Welcome to the "Every Three Numbers" repository!
 This project contains a simple Python function that generates a list of numbers up to 100, with increments of 3 starting from a given input parameter.

+### Remove Middle
+#### Overview
+Welcome to the "Remove Middle" repository!
+This project contains a Python function that removes all elements from a list with an index within a specified range.
+The function accepts a list, a starting index, and an ending index.
+All elements with an index between the starting and ending index (inclusive) will be removed from the list.

 ### Evy Guenda